Sarepta Therapeutics Inc at Goldman Sachs Global Healthcare Conf

 Salveen Jaswal Richter - Goldman Sachs Group, Inc., Research Division - VP

-Good afternoon.
-I'm Salveen Richter, biotechnology analyst at Goldman Sachs, and we're pleased to have Sarepta with us this afternoon.
-We have Doug Ingram, President and CEO; as well as Sandy Mahatme, CFO of the company.
+Good afternoon, everyone.
+I'm Salveen Richter, Biotechnology Analyst at Goldman Sachs.
+Thanks for joining us.
+We're really pleased to have Sarepta with us today.
+For us Doug Ingram, President and CEO; and Ian Estepan, CFO.
+With that, Doug, thanks again for joining us.

 Questions and Answers:Salveen Jaswal Richter - Goldman Sachs Group, Inc., Research Division - VP